mt-mods/minislots/README.txt

 would need to have one of [7], [77], or [777] also to complete the match (which would pay 100 times the line bet).

-You can do this for any reels you want, as many as you want (well, up to however many the machine has, of course).
+You can do this for any reels you want, with as many entries in each sub-list as you want (well, up to however many the machine has, of course).
 For example, the Golden 7's Deluxe machine has an entry in its pay table that pays out on a line win consisting of five assorted [7], [77], and/or [777] symbols (it also has one for assorted [bar], [2bar], and/or [3bar] symbols).

 The human-readable pay table and pay lines screen: